Region 5 Student Poster Competition Rules

 - Manage distribution of posters and presentation slides among judges.

-- Manage communication with the judges so that all questions, disqualification votes, etc., are handled through the AC/RC Chair.
+- Manage communication with the judges so that all questions, disqualification votes, etc., are handled through the Area/Region Competition Chair.

 - Enforce the rules.